Last updated: 22 June, 2020

 During this phase, the new measures that apply are as follows:

-- Movement is once again authorised in public space
+- Movement is once again authorised in the public space;

-- The majority of shops will be open, as well as libraries, media libraries and small museums
+- The majority of shops are open, as are restaurants, libraries, media libraries, museums and monuments;

 > Consult all measures concerning the organisation of daily life on the government information site

-Sciences Po asks all members of its communities to scrupulously respect these instructions, as well as follow the rules of social distancing and the barrier gestures which remain essential to continue to limit the spread of the virus:
+Sciences Po asks all members of its communities to continue to follow the rules of social distancing and the barrier gestures which remain essential to protect themselves and others:

 In case of symptoms (cough, fever) suggestive of Covid-19: stay home, avoid physical contact with other people, call a doctor before visiting his/her office or call the emergency number in your region.
 You can also benefit from a teleconsultation.